-Hot Cross Buns, vegan, and better than you remember them – with melty pockets of dark chocolate and tart dried cherries dotted generously throughout a fluffy spiced dough.
-A brush of sticky vanilla bean infused glaze on top adds a little sparkle, and a hint of orange zest in the dough amps the flavour up a notch, making these perfect for your Easter feast.
-Enjoy warm from the oven, or split, toasted and served with vegan salted butter.
+Vegan Hot Cross Buns with melty pockets of dark chocolate and tart dried cherries dotted generously throughout a fluffy spiced dough.
+A brush of sticky vanilla bean infused glaze on top amps up the flavour.

 Vegan Hot Cross Buns with Dark Chocolate + Sour Cherries

-- 1 cup / 240 ml almond milk, heated until lukewarm (not hot or you will kill the yeast)
+- 1 cup / 250 ml plant-based milk heated until lukewarm (not hot or you will kill the yeast)

-- 1 vanilla bean, seeds scraped (keep the pod for infusing the glaze) or 1 tsp vanilla bean paste
+- 1 vanilla bean seeds scraped (keep the pod for infusing the glaze) or 1 tsp vanilla bean paste

 - zest of 1 medium orange